wrestling-d1 flag

 Location: State College, Pennsylvania

-Penn State wrestling has won a total of 10 national championships including a consecutive run of four titles from 2011-2014 and another run of four titles from 2016-2019.
-The team is currently ranked No. 1 in the NWCA poll with four returning national champions and nine ranked wrestlers.
+Penn State wrestling has won a total of 12 national championships, including a consecutive run of four titles from 2011-2014 and another run of four titles from 2016-2019.

 Penn State Statistical Leaders